Movatterモバイル変換

 Catholicism

-The blessing of the Oils is traditionally celebrated in the diocesan/archdiocesancathedral and generally held on the morning of Maundy Thursday.
-However, for practical reasons, many dioceses celebrate this mass on another day duringHoly Week.[8]
-It is often the largest annual gathering of clergy and faithful held in most dioceses.[5]
+The blessing of the Oils is traditionally celebrated in the diocesan/archdiocesancathedral, generally on the morning of Maundy Thursday.
+However, for practical reasons, many dioceses celebrate this Mass on another day duringHoly Week.[8]
+It is often the largest annual gathering of a diocese’s clergy and faithful.[5]
 In some dioceses, attendance is sufficiently significant that, due to limited seating, tickets are distributed to parishes.[9]
-The mass is a celebration of the institution of the priesthood with Jesus' words at the Last Supper, "Do this in memory of me."[10]
-During the mass, all present are called to renew their baptismal promises; priests and deacons (the ordained) are further called to reaffirm their ministry by renewing the promises made at their ordination.[1][5][11]
+The Mass is a celebration of the institution of thepriesthood with Jesus' words at the Last Supper, "Do this in memory of Me."[10]
+During the Mass, all present are called to renew their baptismal promises; priests and deacons (the ordained) are further called to reaffirm their ministry by renewing the vows made at their ordination.[1][5][11]

-The Mass takes its name from the blessing of theholy oils used in thesacraments throughout the year, which are then given to priests or extraordinary lay ministers to take back to theirparishes.[12]
-During the part of the Chrism Mass called the Rite of Reception of the Oils, representatives from every diocesan/archdiocesan parish receive the three oils.
-This signifies each parish's unity with theirbishop,archbishop orcardinal.[13]
+During the Chrism Mass, the Rite of Reception of the Oils has representatives from every diocesan parish receive the three oils for storage in their respectiveparishes.[12]
+This signifies each parish's unity with their bishop.[13]
 Whenever the holy oils are used, the ministry of the bishop who blessed and consecrated them is symbolically present.[14]
-The oils distributed are meant to last all year, although extra oil is also blessed during the mass and is kept at the cathedral as a reserve if a parish runs out.[15]
+The stock holy oils distributed are meant to last all year, although extra holy oils are also blessed during the Chrism Mass and kept at the cathedral as reserve if a parish runs out.[15]

-The service is a 1967 restoration of the rite recorded in the early 200s by the historianHippolytus who writes of a ceremony taking place during theEaster Vigil at which two holy oils were blessed and one was consecrated.
-In the fifth century, the ceremony of the oils was transferred from theEaster Vigil to Maundy Thursday.
-A separate mass for that purpose was instituted and made distinct from theMass of the Lord's Supper.
+The present Mass is a 1967 restoration of a liturgy recorded in the early 200s by the historianHippolytus, wherein theEaster Vigil had of blessing two holy oils and consecrating one.
+In the fifth century, the ceremony of the holy oils was transferred from theEaster Vigil to Maundy Thursday.
+A separate Mass for that purpose was instituted, and made distinct from theMass of the Lord's Supper.
 The change took place not only due to the large crowds that assembled for the Easter Vigil onHoly Saturday night, but to fully emphasizeChrist's institution of the ordained priesthood during what is traditionally calledThe Last Supper.[3]
-In the decree renewing this ritePope Paul VI said “The Chrism Mass is one of the principal expressions of the fullness of the bishop’s priesthood and signifies the closeness of the priests with him.”[3]
+In the decree renewing this rite,Pope Paul VI said “The Chrism Mass is one of the principal expressions of the fullness of the bishop’s priesthood and signifies the closeness of the priests with him."[3]

 While the Oil of the Catechumens and the Oil of the Sick, are simply "blessed," the Sacred Chrism is "consecrated".